kitft/funsearch/README.md

 # FunSearch
 Forked from https://github.com/google-deepmind/funsearch via https://github.com/jonppe/funsearch

+Currently, the search is only single-threaded with no async.

 Usage:
 You can run FunSearch containerised using Docker (or Podman).
 You must pass your MISTRAL_API_KEY to the container when you run it.